kerbyfc/jacket.js/README.md

   <td>

     1. Easy error handling without manual try/catch construction embedding.
     <br/>2.
-More readable stacktrace and error messages helps to find errors faster.
+More readable stacktraces and error messages help to find errors faster.
     <br/>3.
 Global and specific callbacks provide an opportunity to implement "hooks" technique
     <br/>4.
 Perfectly approaches to event-driven architecture
     <br/>5.
 Prevention of script execution stopping, if it needed.